-Deolo and Durpin are the two must see places in town.
+Deolo and Durpin are the two must-see places in town.
 The town is on a ridge connecting the two peaks of Deolo and Durpin.
-Both places offer excellent view of the mountains including the Kanchenjunga range as well as Teesta River below.
+Both places offer an excellent view of the mountains including the Kanchenjunga range as well as the Teesta River below.
 Other attractions include Horticulture nurseries, Monasteries, Grahams Home and others.

-Deolo Hill Top - You have to travel about 15 minutes from Kalimpong town towards Algarah and then take a left road and travel another 15 minutes to reach Deolo view point.
+Deolo Hill Top - You have to travel about 15 minutes from Kalimpong town towards Algarah and then take a left road and travel another 15 minutes to reach Deolo viewpoint.
 There is a Tourist Bungalow where overnight accommodation is available.
 You can also try the attached restaurant that offers gourmet food.
-Apart from excellent view of the surrounding, a large well maintained garden spread over several acres attracts tourists as well as locals here.
-There is a road from Deolo which reaches the Sikkim boarder at Rangpo through Mansang village.
+Apart from the excellent view of the surrounding, a large well maintained garden spread over several acres attracts tourists as well as locals here.
+There is a road from Deolo which reaches the Sikkim border at Rangpo through Mansang village.

-Kalimpong is also one of the popular destination for Paragliding.
+Kalimpong is also one of the popular destinations for Paragliding.
 The launching point for paragliding is close to Deolo, you can take a paraglide and have a birds view of Kalimpong town.
-The starting point is on the main road within walking distance from the Deolo view point and is difficult to miss.
+The starting point is on the main road within walking distance from the Deolo viewpoint and is difficult to miss.

-If you are not constrained by time, we also recommend you can take a walk on the Bhalu Marg east of the view point.
-The road has little traffic and can be a beautiful walk on a clear day, there are several small temples of Hanuman, Buddha and Shiva on this road with nice view of the surrounding.
+If you are not constrained by time, we also recommend you can take a walk on the Bhalu Marg east of the viewpoint.
+The road has little traffic and can be a beautiful walk on a clear day, there are several small temples of Hanuman, Buddha, and Shiva on this road with a nice view of the surrounding.

-Durpin Dara (Dara = hill top) is closer to the town on the opposite side of Deolo.
+Durpin Dara (Dara = hilltop) is closer to the town on the opposite side of Deolo.
 This is the other end of the ridge on which the Kalimpong town exists.
 It is a great place to view the Teesta down below and Kanchenjunga up above and the Kalimpong town in between.
-You can also have view of Dooars plain from here on a clear day.
+You can also have a view of Dooars plain from here on a clear day.

 Flower Nurseries: Kalimpong, an important orchid-growing area, also produces gladiolas and a variety of other flowers that are exported from here to the cities all over India and also abroad.
 There are some great cactus nurseries also in town that showcases about 1500 variety of cacti.
 The B.N Pradhan Nursery, Flowerwood Nursery are among the more popular ones to visit.